 - You required to open your web browser and navigate the URL of WordPress folder path (In case of localhost URL will be http://localhost/wordpress_project_folder_name).

-- WordPress installation requires empty MySQL database, so you required to create it before.
+- WordPress installation requires an empty MySQL database, so you needed to create it before.

 - WordPress Setup wizard will ask you initial information about the website, which is mentioned below.

 Step 1: The WordPress installation setup will ask you about the language preference on the first step.
 Here you have to choose the language of your choice and press Continue.

 Step 2: Installation second stage provides info about required information before proceeding.

 Step 3: In this installation steps, you have to provide MySQL database connection credentials.
 It will ask for entering the information related to the MySQL database.
 Here is the list of fields that the screen will be asking you to insert: